fun things to do with kids in guatemala

 Ceibal

 Ceibal (or Seibal) was a medium-size Maya city, inhabited about same time as Tikal.
+The Maya name for the city means "white heron"; the name Ceibal was given by an archeologist because of three great ceiba trees in the site.
 In 830 AD, the new king of Ceibal built a four-sided pyramid, adorned with stelae (stone rectangles) at each stairway to the temple.
 On the stelae, the king is dressed with different costumes and wigs, representing his god-like position.
 More than a millennium later, these delicately carved stelae still stand in the pristine rain forest.

 Ceibal